Feb 24, 2022

 I’ve seen how breathing can help seniors feel healthier and calmer in the face of chronic illness.

-And I've seen how breathing can help stretched-thin parents become more centered and calm as they juggle all the stressors of the pandemic.
+And I've seen how breathing can help stretched-thin parents become more centered and calm as they juggle stressors of the pandemic.

 We often forget how good it can feel just to breathe.
 But why exactly does it feel so good?